ORDER ONLINE OR CALL US

 Step 4: Now, glue your puzzle to the backer board and because you are using a spray adhesive we recommend you do this in a ventilated area.

-Step 5: Apply some weighted objects to ensure that the puzzle "presses out" nice and flat on your board!
+Step 5: Apply some weighted objects to ensure that the puzzle "presses out" nicely and flat on your board!

 What you'll need to mount a puzzle: